1944 Auckland Rugby League season: Protest defaults of City Rovers

 In their round 12 win over Richmond the City side had Eugene Donovan ordered off the field for insulting the referee.
 Eugene was the brother of fellow City player Alan Donovan and senior referee Jack Donovan.
 They had a fourth brother who was killed in the war.
 The Auckland Rugby League decided to force Donovan to apologise to the referee to avoid suspension and after he failed to do this he was unable to play.
 The City club decided to default their match against Manukau despite efforts still being made at 2 pm on match day to solve the issue.
 They were due to play the feature game on the number 1 field at 3:10 pm.
-The City club supplied the Auckland Star with the following statement "in the game between Richmond and City, played at Carlaw Park on Saturday, July 8, Eugene Donovan, of city, was ordered off for alleged back-answering to the referee, Mr. G. Kelly, ten minutes after the commencement of the game.
-The City five-eight, Salaia, had just scored a try, and E. Donovan was retiring back to the halfway line, along with A. Leatherbarrow, when he passed a remark to his team mate.
-‘If city's tries are not clear cut this chap won't allow them'.
+The City club supplied the Auckland Star with the following statement "in the game between Richmond and City, played at Carlaw Park on Saturday, July 8, Eugene Donovan, of city, was ordered off for alleged back-answering to the referee, Mr. George Kelly, ten minutes after the commencement of the game.
+The City five-eight, Pouvi Salaia, had just scored a try, and Donovan was retiring back to the halfway line, along with Bert Leatherbarrow, when he passed a remark to his team mate.
+‘If City's tries are not clear cut this chap won't allow them'.
 "The referee overheard the remark, and said ‘any more of that and you will go off'.
 Donovan replied that he was talking to his team mate, and the referee said that he did not care who he was talking to.
-"E. Donovan then replied that he would talk to his team mate anytime he wanted to.
-The referee then ordered him off.
-"These remarks can be corroborated by other City players.
+"Donovan then replied that he would talk to his team mate anytime he wanted to.
+The referee then ordered him off".
+These remarks can be corroborated by other City players.
 After the match the referee and Donovan were ordered to appear before the judicial committee or the control board, when conflicting evidence of the two men concerned was given, at the conclusion of which Donovan was ordered to apologise.
 This he refused to do as he claimed that he had told the truth and to apologise would be a confession of guilt.
 He then left the room.
 "Questioned by the City club officials, E. Donovan declared that he had told the truth and that he would rather hang up his boots than apologise for an offence he had not committed.
 A special meeting of the senior team and club officials was called before the game (Manukau and City last Saturday).
 It was unanimously resolved that the club endorse the attitude of E. Donovan".
-It was also noted later that referee G. Kelly had not asked for an apology.
+It was also noted later that referee George Kelly had not asked for an apology.
 City then defaulted for a second consecutive Saturday when they refused to play their match against Marist on July 22 at Carlaw Park.
 Following round 13 the suspension of Donovan was lifted however as the City club had defaulted on two successive Saturdays, under the league constitution were disqualified from the championship.
 The controversy rolled on however as the city club found out after Watson's statement after their meeting to the press that they would receive no competition points for any of their remaining matches.
 And they also disagreed with the implication that Donovan had apologised to the referee.
 "This is contrary to fact and cannot be substantiated".
 It was then announced on August 12 that City would in fact be allowed to accrue competition points over the remainder of the season.